-You can flat-tow (all wheels on the ground, regardless of the powertrain/transmission configuration) your disabled vehicle (without access to wheel dollies, car-hauling trailer, or flatbed transport vehicle) under the following conditions:
+If your vehicle becomes inoperable (without access to wheel dollies or vehicle transport trailer), it can be flat-towed (all wheels on the ground, regardless of the powertrain and transmission configuration) under the following conditions:

-- Your vehicle is facing forward so you tow it in a forward direction. - You place the transmission in neutral (N).
-If you cannot place the transmission in neutral (N), you may need to override it.
-See Transmission (page 110). - Maximum speed is 35 mph (56 km/h). - Maximum distance is 50 mi (80 km).
+- Your vehicle is facing forward for towing in a forward direction. - Shift into neutral (N).
+If you cannot shift into neutral (N), you may need to override it.
+See Transmission (page 162). - Maximum speed is 35 mph (56 km/h). - Maximum distance is 50 mi (80 km).